Expand Linux VM Disk under Proxmox VE

 lsblk

-Your root filesystem should now reflect the expanded space.
+Your root filesystem should now show the expanded size.

 Notes

-• Always back up important data before resizing disks or partitions.
+• Always back up important data before resizing.

-• Shrinking disks is risky and not supported by the PVE API; use SystemRescueCD if needed.
+• Shrinking disks is risky and not covered here.